-You need enough storage space on your iPhone to handle App updates.
-Hence, make sure that you have enough storage space available on your iPhone.
+Your iPhone needs to have enough storage space to handle App updates.
+Hence, make sure that enough storage space is available on your iPhone.

-1. Tap on Settings > General > iPhone Storage.
+1. Go to Settings > General > iPhone Storage.

-If you have about 1 GB available, lack of storage space is unlikely to be the reason for your iPhone Not Updating.
+If you have less than 1 GB available, lack of storage space is likely to be the reason for Apps not updating on your iPhone.

-In case you have less storage space, you can try to clear storage space on your iPhone by following these steps: How to Free Up Storage Space on iPhone.
+The solution in this case is to create storage space on your iPhone by using steps as provided in this guide: How to Free Up Storage Space on iPhone.

-If the above methods did not help, try deleting and reinstalling the App.
-This should allow you to install the latest version of the App from the App Store.
+If above methods did not help, delete the App from your iPhone and reinstall its latest version from the App Store.

-3. Open the App Store, search for the deleted App and Install the App back onto your iPhone.
+2. Open App Store, search for the deleted App and Install the App back on your iPhone.

 8. Reset All Settings